pman0214/vscode_c-devcontainer/README.md

 Instead of running the above command, you can open VSCode from the windows/mac menu and run "File > Open Workspace..." to specify the extracted `vscode_c-devcontainer` directory.

 You will be asked to reopen the folder in a remote container.
 Answer `Reopen in Conainer`.
-If you mistakenly answered `Don't Show Again...`, then press `F1` to open the Command Palette and execute `Remote-Containers: Reopen in Container`.
+If you mistakenly answered `Don't Show Again...`, then press `F1` to open the command palette and execute `Remote-Containers: Reopen in Container`.
 You can also run `Reopen in Container` from the bottom left green button.
 For the first time of `Reopen in Container`, it might take long time to build and start the docker container.